Learning and Capacity Building

 Protection Mainstreaming Training Package

-This training package has been developed to support field-based capacity-building of United Nations and Non-Governmental Organisational personnel from all sectors in humanitarian (including protracted) emergencies – in both conflict and natural disaster contexts.
+This training package has been developed to support field-based capacity-building of United Nations and Non-Governmental Organisational personnel from all sectors in humanitarian (including protracted) emergencies – in both conflict and disaster contexts.